somanyadav/Stock-Prediction-ML-App/README.md

 ### Double Exponential Smoothing

 This method is also known as Holt’s method, after Charles C. Holt and his paper from 1957.

+#### Model

 It’s called double exponential smoothing because it’s based on two smoothing parameters — Alpha (for level) and Beta (for trend).
 The algorithm solves the primary issue of simple exponential smoothing, as now the forecasts can account for the trend in historical data.

-#### Model

-The underlying idea of an exponential smoothing model is that, at each period, the model will learn a bit from the most recent demand observation and remember a bit of the last forecast it did.
-The magic about this is that the last forecast populated by the model already included a part of the previous demand observation and a part of the previous forecast.
-And so forth.
-That means that this previous forecast includes everything the model learned so far based on demand history.
-The smoothing parameter (or learning rate) alpha will determine how much importance is given to the most recent demand observation.
+Speaking of trend, it can be either additive or multiplicative:

+* <br>Additive trend —</br> trend grows linearly over time.
+* <br>Multiplicative trend —</br> trend doesn’t grow linearly and shows a curvature — even a slight one.

 <p align="center">
   <img src="https://github.com/somanyadav/Stock-Prediction-ML-App/blob/main/Images/1_GtUcDLKCF9-vGixEGFSFlQ.png" />